Frank McPhillips

 Frank McPhillips is a former Gaelic footballer who played at senior level for the Dublin county team.

 Playing career

 McPhillips was a goalkeeper and was a member of the Dublin panel which won the All-Ireland Senior Football Championship in 1963.
 He collected 2 Leinster Senior Football Championship medals in 1962, '63 and he also won an All-Ireland Junior Football Championship medal in 1960.
+He won MacRory Cup with St Michael's Enniskillen in 1973.